NXT Deadline (2024)

-The 2024 Deadline (stylized as DEADL1NE) was a professional wrestling livestreaming event produced by WWE.
-It was the third annual NXT Deadline held for wrestlers from the promotion's developmental brand NXT.
-The event took place on Saturday, December 7, 2024, at the Minneapolis Armory in Minneapolis, Minnesota.
+The 2024 Deadline (stylized as DEADL1NE) was a professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the third annual NXT Deadline and took place on December 7, 2024, at the Minneapolis Armory in Minneapolis, Minnesota.
 The event is based around the Iron Survivor Challenge for men and women, a 25-minute five-person match in which a wrestler attempts to score the most falls in order to win and earn a match for the NXT Championship and NXT Women's Championship, respectively, at NXT: New Year's Evil.

 This was WWE's first livestreaming event in Minneapolis since TLC: Tables, Ladders & Chairs in 2019.
 This was also WWE's last livestreaming event to air on the standalone WWE Network in the vast majority of international markets, as its content moved over to Netflix in January 2025.

 Five matches were contested at the event.
 In the main event, Giulia won the women's Iron Survivor Challenge, while Oba Femi won the men's Iron Survivor Challenge in the opening bout.
 In other prominent matches, Lola Vice defeated Jaida Parker in a NXT Underground match, and Trick Williams defeated Ridge Holland to retain the NXT Championship.

 The event received mostly positive reviews from fans and critics alike with both of the Iron Survivor Challenges receiving universal acclaim, but although with direct criticism geared towards the NXT Championship match.

 Production

 Background

-The event was held at the Minneapolis Armory in Minneapolis, Minnesota.
+The third annual NXT Deadline was held at the Minneapolis Armory in Minneapolis, Minnesota, which was WWE's first livestreaming event in Minneapolis since TLC: Tables, Ladders & Chairs in 2019.

-Deadline is an annual professional wrestling event held in December by the American promotion WWE for its developmental brand NXT since 2022.
+Deadline is an annual professional wrestling livestreaming event held in December by the American promotion WWE for its developmental brand, NXT, since 2022.
 The event is based around the Iron Survivor Challenge for both the men and women, which is a five-person match in which a wrestler attempts to score the most falls before the 25-minute time limit (the "deadline") expires to earn a future match for the NXT Championship and NXT Women's Championship, respectively.

 On November 6, 2024, at NXT 2300, WWE announced that the third Deadline would be held on Saturday, December 7, 2024, at the Minneapolis Armory in Minneapolis, Minnesota.
-This was the first WWE livestreaming event to be held in Minneapolis since TLC: Tables, Ladders & Chairs in 2019.
+This was WWE's first livestreaming event to be held in Minneapolis since TLC: Tables, Ladders & Chairs in 2019.
 The event aired via WWE's livestreaming platforms, Peacock in the United States and the WWE Network in most international markets.
-This was the final WWE livestreaming event to air on the standalone WWE Network in most of those areas as its content moved to Netflix in January 2025; a select few territories still maintain the standalone WWE Network into 2025 due to pre-existing contracts but will also merge under Netflix when those contracts expire.
+This was WWE's final livestreaming event to air on the standalone WWE Network in most of those areas as its content moved to Netflix in January 2025; a select few territories maintained the standalone WWE Network until early 2026 due to pre-existing contracts before they also merged under Netflix when those contracts expired.